Bwindi Dining Guide Options

 Role in Ecosystem

-Golden monkeys play an important role in the park’s ecosystem.
+golden monkeys play an important role in the park’s ecosystem.
 Their presence helps maintain the balance of their habitat, and tracking them provides valuable insights into their behavior and conservation needs.

 Other Notable Species